matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 When you’re working out, you're _interrogating a set of muscles_ with resistance and seeing how they all respond in concert.

-And when you're interviewing a candidate, you're _interrogating a set of their skills_ with problems and see how they use their experience in concert.
+And when you're interviewing a candidate, you're _interrogating a set of their skills_ with problems and seeing how they use their experience in concert.

 Provide some kind of stimulus and observe the response.